 Pain and suffering is a subjective amount determined either by a jury or by both sides at the time of settlement.
 Economic damages reviewed above are those damages which are not subjective but can be calculated by experts.

 Pain and suffering is a generally known legal term which is often misunderstood to include the entire amount of money you are entitled to after an accident but it does not include economic damages.
 It includes an award for the physical pain and emotional stress and depression caused by an injury such as the loss of a limb or other body part, scarring and shortening of life expectancy.

 At the time of trial, a jury will award past and future economic costs but will also give an award for past and future pain and suffering.
 A case may be settled anytime before trial but settlements are based upon what both sides think a jury will award at the time of trial.

 What Is the Settlement Value of an Amputation?

-The settlement value in a law suit for the amputation or loss of a leg can be $6-7 Million.
-The amount of money you could be entitled to receive as compensation for an amputation can vary drastically depending upon a large number of factors such as the present of negligence of the person who caused your injury; what was amputated; your age and many other factors.
+The settlement value in a lawsuit for the amputation or loss of a leg can be $6-7 Million.
+The amount of money you could be entitled to receive as compensation for an amputation can vary drastically depending upon a large number of factors such as the percentage of negligence of the person who caused your injury; what was amputated; your age and many other factors.

 We use three or more experts to document the economic costs associated with an amputation to make sure you get every dollar of the economic costs you need in addition to pain and suffering.
 Your pain and suffering award is for that and should not be used for your medical treatment and to replace your lost income.